 Members of Rotherham United’s first team players and staff are set to take part in a corker of a fundraiser as they join our friends at Wickersley Cricket Club for a charity game in support of the Rotherham Hospice and Sunbeams.

-Paul Warne and co. will be going all out to push the boundaries in their fundraising efforts for the Broom-based charity, for whom there will be a donations box on the gate, rather than an entrance fee for any supporters wishing to attend.
+The Millers will be going all out to push the boundaries in their fundraising efforts for the Broom-based charity, for whom there will be a donations box on the gate, rather than an entrance fee for any supporters wishing to attend.

 The cricket game will be played in a 20/20 format with stumps at 5:30pm, while a raffle including a host of signed Rotherham United merchandise and tickets is planned to help with the fundraising on the day.